 Let’s start with what you can expect to earn

-When investigating how much it will cost you to live somewhere, you have to know how much you’ll earn.
+When investigating how much it’ll cost you to live somewhere, you have to know how much you’ll earn.
 These are the average annual salaries in all four cities according to PayScale:

 Now let’s see how far you’ll have to stretch those rands.

-Single people and couples often start by renting an apartment.
-Let’s say you want to live in the city centre.
-In this case, Pretoria offers the most affordable monthly rent.
-Cape Town is the most expensive by far!
+Let’s say you’re single and you want to live in the city centre.
+In this case, Pretoria has the most affordable rent.
+Cape Town is the most expensive city by far!

 Families who immigrate typically prefer to live in the suburbs.
-Suburb life in South Africa offers families more space and easier access to schools.
+Suburban life in South Africa offers families more space and easier access to schools.

-When you rent a 3-bedroom apartment outside of the city, Pretoria is the most affordable.
+When you rent a 3-bedroom apartment outside of the city, Durban is the most affordable.

 When shopping, a basket of 14 everyday items is going to cost you the least in Durban.
-You’ll spend R42,30 more on the same basket in Cape Town.
+You’ll spend R30.04 more on the same basket in Cape Town.

 3. Buying a car

 Most people choose to buy a new car once they’re in South Africa.
-It’s much cheaper than importing a car from overseas!
+It’s much cheaper than importing one from overseas!

-You can see that there aren’t massive variances in new car prices.
-The same is true for petrol, which costs around R15 per litre in all cities.
+You can see that there aren’t massive variances in car prices.
+The same is true for petrol, which costs around R17 per litre in all cities.

 4. Sending your children to school